Diversity, Equity & Inclusion

 Arts in Action Micro-grant Proposal

 During the 2020-2021 academic year, Texas Tech University's J.T. & Margaret Talkington College of Visual & Performing Arts (TCVPA) established the TCVPA Arts in Action Micro-Grant Initiative.
 Numerous proposals were made, approved, and successfully carried out.
-For academic year 2021-2022, Interim Dean Genevieve Durham DeCesaro, in collaboration with the TCVPA's Diversity, Equity, and Inclusion Committee, will extend the Initiative, formally renamed the Arts in Action Microgrant Program (henceforth, AiAP).
+For subsequent academic years the initiative is extended, in collaboration with the TCVPA's Diversity, Equity, and Inclusion Committee, and formally renamed the Arts in Action Microgrant Program (henceforth, AiAP).
 See below for the guidelines and timelines for grant proposal submission.

 Call for Proposals